Are you looking for a North Pole Experience review? Read about our experience visiting Santa’s Workshop in Flagstaff, Arizona two different years.

 How does the North Pole Experience compare to the Polar Express?

 It’s hard to compare the North Pole Experience with the Polar Express.
 Both are located in Northern Arizona.
-The North Pole Experience is located at the North Pole (duh) by way of Flagstaff. 😉 The Polar Express is located in Williams, Arizona.
+The North Pole Experience is located at the North Pole (duh) by way of a trolley ride from Flagstaff. 😉 The Polar Express is located in Williams, Arizona.

 The North Pole Experience is a very immersive and interactive event where children and adults meet Santa’s elves and tour his Workshop.
 It includes a private visit with Santa and digital photo.
 Each child also receives a teddy bear from Santa.

-The Polar Express is a train ride to Santa’s Village where Santa boards the train.
+The Polar Express is a train ride on the Grand Canyon Railway to Santa’s Village where Santa boards the train.
 The Polar Express book is read during the train ride.
 There is also Christmas caroling, hot cocoa, cookies and the train conductor punches your tickets just like in the book.
 Santa stops and briefly visits with each child on the return trip back to the station.
 Everyone receives a bell.

 How long does the North Pole Experience Last?